bleedingtoe/pswd-logger/README.md

 # For educational use only!
-# Do not do any harm to others or use it with ill intent its just a project i made
+Do not do any harm to others or use it with ill intent its just a project i made!!!